farmera/sare_grant/spectral_indices.md

 #### What's A Vegetation Index?

-* A multi-spectral index is a mathematical expression relating two bands of light energy reflecting from an object.
+* A multi-spectral index is a mathematical expression relating bands of light as they reflect from an object.
 * Narrow bands of light reflect from particular objects in distinctive ways.

-There are a [hundred different ways](https://www.indexdatabase.de/db/i.php) to create a spectral index, all sharing the common property of representing a *ratio*, where bands of light serve in the numerator or denominator of a simple mathematical expression.
+There are a [hundred different ways](https://www.indexdatabase.de/db/i.php) to create a spectral index, all sharing the property of representing a *ratio* where bands of light are manipulated in the numerator or denominator of a simple mathematical expression.
 A Vegetation Index (VI) is just a spectral index applied to vegetation.
 Generating and interpreting VIs provides a reliable way to compare a plant's photosynthetic activity and structural variation over space and time. __[fn]__ A very common spectral index used in agriculture for gauging the health of plants is an index known as